ThomasGultzow/starter-hugo-academic/content/publication/health-psychology-pride-where-is-lgbtqi-in-health-psychology-reflections-from-an-ehps2023-roundtable/index.md

 ---
 title: Health Psychology & Pride!
 Where is LGBTQI+ in health psychology?
-  Reflections from an EHPS2023 roundtable
+subtitle: Reflections from an EHPS2023 roundtable
 publication_types:
   - "3"
 authors: